 Persistence Mechanisms

 Persistence is one of the most critical stages in a cyberattack: once an attacker has access, they want to make sure they can come back even if their initial entry point is closed.
-At Black Hat USA 2025, John Hammond presented several lesser-known Linux persistence techniques that defenders should be aware of.
+At Black Hat USA 2025arrow-up-right, John Hammond presented several lesser-known Linux persistence techniques that defenders should be aware of.

 In this article, I’ll review both common and lesser-known techniques, and, most importantly, how to prevent, detect, and remove them.